SAP-archive/cloud-workflow-codejam/exercises/09/readme.md

 ![user task displayed with form](usertaskform.png)

 Notice the read-only and editable fields, and also the buttons at the bottom representing the decisions you defined.

-Feel free to enter a comment and approve or reject the task, causing it to move to the completed status and be removed from view.
+:point_right: Enter a comment in the input box provided, and approve or reject the task, causing it to move to the completed status and be removed from view.

 ## Summary